PatternsTechGit/PT_ToasterNotification/README.md

 ```

-## Step 6: SettingUp UI
+## Step 6: SettingUp Template
 Go to `app.component.html` and add Image control that is bind to the users profile picture, add labels and input field for deposit amount value.
-All these filed are bind as two way binding to `AccountByX` model.
+All these **fields are bind as two way binding to AccountByX model**.

-Furthermore we will create 2 buttons `Deposit` and `Cancel`.
+Furthermore we will **create two buttons Deposit and Cancel**.
 On deposit button click we will call the transactionService to deposit the funds and on cancel button click we will clear the amount.

 ```html
 <div class="container-fluid">